inside-track/dtspec/README.md

-# Data Test Spec
+# Data Transform Spec

-dtspec is an API for testing data transformations.
+dtspec is an API for specifying and testing data transformations.

 ## Introduction